aws-samples/aws-serverless-workshops/MachineLearning/3_Inference/README.md

 Amazon SageMaker can be used to build, train, and deploy machine learning models.
 We're leveraging it to build and train our model.
 Due to our business possibly having thousands of models, 1 per unicorn breed, its actually better for us to host this model ourselves on Lambda.
 Below are the high level steps that we've completed on your behalf for this workshop, but you're free to explore if you need to recreate this.

-1. Build MXNet from source for 1) the current support Lambda runtime and 2) the current MXNet version that SageMaker uses.
+1. Build MXNet from source for 1) the current support Lambda runtime and 2) the current MXNet version that Amazon SageMaker uses.
 [Instructions here](building-mxnet-1.2.1.md).
-1. The code in [lambda-functions/lambda_function.py](lambda-functions/lambda_function.py) will load the model from S3, load mxnet, and make inferences against our model.
+1. The code in [lambda-functions/lambda_function.py](lambda-functions/lambda_function.py) will load the model from S3, load MXNet, and make inferences against our model.
 You'd need to install these dependencies locally in an environment similar to the runtime for Lambda and package those dependencies following [this instructions](https://docs.aws.amazon.com/Lambda/latest/dg/Lambda-python-how-to-create-deployment-package.html#python-package-dependencies).
 If you unzip [lambda-functions/inferencefunction.zip](lambda-functions/inferencefunction.zip), you'll see the result of those steps as reference.
 1. **`download_model` function**: Once we've got MXNet built for our environment, and the Lambda package built, we can proceed reviewing the code.
 The Lambda function loads the model from S3 on the fly at the time of request and unzips it locally.
-1. **`create_data_iter` function**: The HTTP request data is formated in a numpy array, required by the mxnet linear learner model interface to make inferences
+1. **`create_data_iter` function**: The HTTP request data is formatted in a NumPy array, required by the MXNet linear learner model interface to make inferences
 1. **`make_prediction` function**: An inference is made and then packaged for an HTTP response to the caller.

 </p></details>